linkdata/jaws/README.md

 ## Session handling

 JaWS has non-persistent session handling integrated.
 Sessions won't be persisted across restarts and must have an expiry time.
+A new session is created with `EnsureSession()` and sending it's `Cookie()` to the client browser.

+When subsequent Requests are created with `NewRequest()`, if the HTTP request has the cookie set and comes from the correct IP, the new Request will have access to that Session.

+Session key-value pairs can be accessed using `Request.Set()` and `Request.Get()`, or directly using a `Session` object.
+It's safe to do this if there is no session; `Get()` will return nil, and `Set()` will be a no-op.

 Sessions are bound to the client IP.
-Attempting to access an existing session from a new IP will fail as if the session does not exist.
+Attempting to access an existing session from a new IP will fail.

 No data is stored in the client browser except the randomly generated session cookie.
 You can set the cookie name in `Jaws.CookieName`, the default is `jaws`.

-Session key-value pairs can be accessed using `Request.Set()` and `Request.Get()`, or directly using a `Session` object.

 ## A note on the Context